Funchal Madeira Portugal

 The ship took 36 hours to travel from Ponte Delgada to Funchal.
-It’s only 607 miles so we suspect that the ship slowed down to arrive early in the morning to allow us time to visit the city ( 607 miles in 36 hours is approximately 16 mph, somewhat slower than the Epic cruising speed).
+It’s only 607 miles so we suspect that the ship slowed down to arrive early in the morning to allow all passengers time to visit the city ( 607 miles in 36 hours is approximately 16 mph, somewhat slower than the Epic cruising speed).

 We didn’t book a ship excursion.
-Everything there is to do in town is close distance to the port and it’s easy enough to walk or take taxis which was more cost effective than the ship excursions.
+Everything there is to do in town is in close proximity to the port and it’s easy enough to walk or take taxis which was more cost effective than the ship excursions.